Group 1 metals, such as potassium, sodium and lithium, react with water to produce a metal hydroxide and hydrogen. For example:

 2Li (s) + 2H₂O (l) → 2LiOH (aq) + H₂ (g)

-This similarity in reactions provides evidence that the 3 metals are in the same family of elements (group of the Periodic Table).
+These similarities in the reactions provide evidence that the 3 metals are in the same group of the Periodic Table (i.e. have the same number of electrons in their outer shell).